extrawitz/unispooler/README.md

 ## Motivation

 I never cared much about filament spools for 12 years of 3d printing.
-But then I opened the box of pandora when buying Bambulab 3D printers with their AMS multimaterial systems..
+But then I opened the box of pandora when buying Bambulab 3D printers with their AMS multimaterial systems in 2022..
 From then I was constantly running into issues when I was able to aquire 2,5 kg spools on a cheap, or decided to use just cross brand everything I was interested in.
 These filament winders available on printables, thingiverse or makerworld were also not the yellow of the egg for me.
 So decided to create my own during christmas holidays 2024.

 ### Design paradigms